Analytical and numerical studies of periodic superradiance: Extended two-level model based on the Maxwell-Bloch equations

 \subsection{Experimental parameters}

 In the following part, we consider the condition for the periodic SR and perform the numerical simulation for the different experimental parameter sets.
 Before that, we introduce the experimental parameters.
 The parameters in our experiment are shown in Table \ref{tab:param}.
 The upper part consists of the input parameters necessary to solve the X2MB equations.
 Only these parameters will be discussed in detail here.
 The pumping rate $P_{13}$ is estimated from the approximately 85 \% absorption of the 90 mW excitation laser.
 The radiative decay rate $A_{32}$ is estimated from the fluorescence spectrum \cite{ErYSO-spectroscopy-2006} and the absorption spectrum measured in our system.
 The decay rate $A_{31}$ is estimated by subtracting $A_{32}$ from the decay rate determined by the fluorescence lifetime of $\ket{3}$ ($9.20 \pm 0.02 $ ms \cite{ErYSO-spectroscopy-2006}).
 The decay rate $A_{21}$ is measured by the time constant of the change in absorption from the lower state of SR to the third lowest Stark level of the $^{4}$I$_{9/2}$ state \cite{Hara-pSR}.
 The decoherence rate $\gamma_{32}$ is estimated from the fact that the decoherence time should be longer than the duration of the SR pulses ($\mathcal{O} (10)$ ns) and shorter than twice the lifetime of the lower state of SR ($2 \times 400$ ns).
 In principle, the coherence trigger rate $R_{\mathrm{sp}}$ may be estimated by considering the spontaneous emission rate, its phase variation, and the modes of SR emission.
 In practice, however, it is difficult to estimate accurately because of its random nature.
 Fortunately, the final result is insensitive to this parameter.
-For example, even if it differs by ten orders of magnitude, the result such as period, FWHM pulse duration, and SR photon number will differ by a factor of less than 2.
-We arbitrarily assume a very small value in this paper; $R_{\mathrm{sp}}=10^{-30}$.
+For example, even if it differs by ten orders of magnitude, the results for the main quantities - period, FWHM pulse duration, and SR photon number - as well as the timing of the first SR pulse, change by a factor of less than 2.
+We arbitrarily assume a very small value in this paper; $R_{\mathrm{sp}}=10^{-30} \times \Omega_{0}$.

 A few comments are in order here.
 First, we note that most of the parameters are not accurately determined.
 We give rough estimates of their uncertainties in Table \ref{tab:param} and in its footnotes, along with their central values.
 Second, given the rather large parameter uncertainties, we varied them widely in the simulation to study their dependence.
 We find that our conclusion is essentially unchanged, as shown below.